MarquesaBarbula/hello-world/README.md

 I've worked as a freelance graphic designer and art director in advertising agencies since my graduation in 1994 trying to play a wide range of "suits" within the world of design and graphic arts to train as a complete professional and without fear of taking on new challenges in any medium, technology or technique necessary to obtain the desired result, even if I don't know it.
 Take a look at my portfolio! https://marianabarnola.com/

-I'm restless, methodical and very organized; Self-taught in many things and therefore a faithful believer in continuous learning, I'm always learning something: currently studying Front-End engineer at CodeCademy, so soon I'll be sharing some of my code here!!
+I'm restless, methodical and very organized; Self-taught in many things and therefore a faithful believer in continuous learning, I'm always learning something: recently finished Front-End Engineer at CodeCademy.

 Given my passion for crafts and the impossibility of "sitting and doing nothing at all", I've also created a line of jewelery in natural stones, original and very elegant (in my opinion) called Rocks from Mars.
 Visit it, https://rocksfrommars.net/ you may like it! ;-)